 Get the low-down on the secrets retailers and manufacturers need to know about inventory optimization.

 Real-time retail – the ability to instantly identify the customer and gather, analyze, and disseminate customer, product, pricing and inventory data across channels – is imperative to improving customer engagement.
 Without real-time data, any information provided internally and externally is out-of-date and therefore risks being inaccurate and out of context.

-It is impossible to accurately manage and optimize inventory across the supply chain without real-time enterprise inventory visibility.
+It is impossible to accurately manage inventory across the supply chain without real-time enterprise inventory visibility.
 Many organizations can check inventory, but the inventory data they are able to access is from yesterday (the rearview mirror), versus the real-time data required for an enhanced customer experience (right now).
 Companies that leverage a real-time unified commerce platform can access all inventory available to promise (ATP) across the retail enterprise in real-time (stores, distribution centers, suppliers, and third-party logistics providers).